odedas/empty-blueprint/readme.md

 >😊 happy coding

+<a name="usescript"></a>
 # USE setup_blueprint.sh Script
 To make the script available from anywhere on your Mac, you can follow these steps:

-First download the blueprint project\
+First download the blueprint project
-you can clone it from https://github.com/odedas/empty-blueprint.git\
+you can clone it from https://github.com/odedas/empty-blueprint.git
-Update the **$SOURCE_DIR** in the script to the cloned directory\
+Update the **$SOURCE_DIR** in the script to the cloned directory
 Move the Script to a Directory in Your PATH: The simplest way is to move the script to a directory that's already in your **PATH**, such as **/usr/local/bin**.

 ```sh